Jin (TV series)

 It was one of the most popular dramas of the year and won many major awards.
+In 2024, the series began streaming internationally on Netflix.

 Plot

 Season 1

 The story follows a brain surgeon named Jin Minakata who has spent the last two years in anguish, as his fiancee, Miki, herself a doctor, lies in a vegetative state after an operation he performed.
 One day, he is knocked unconscious by a panicking patient at the hospital and awakens to find himself transported back in time to the Edo period.
 He is soon attacked by a samurai, but he escapes with the help of a man named Kyōtarō Tachibana.
 Kyōtarō suffers a serious injury to the head while trying to protect him, but Jin manages to save his life despite a lack of proper medical equipment.
 Because of that, Kyōtarō's sister Saki begins taking an interest in Jin and becomes his assistant.
 Meanwhile, Jin is determined to find a way back to the present.